 Dr. Stahl is active in ophthalmic research and has played significant investigator roles during numerous FDA clinical trials.
 His research data and opinions have been published in many professional medical journals.
 In addition, Dr. Stahl has been a patient himself, having undergone laser vision correction surgery in 2001.

-Dr. Stahl has been recognized and one of America’s Top Ophthalmologist and is active in a number of professional organizations including the American Academy of Ophthalmology, the International Society of Refractive Surgery and the American Society of Cataract and Refractive Surgery.
+Dr. Stahl has been recognized as one of America’s Top Ophthalmologists and is active in a number of professional organizations including the American Academy of Ophthalmology, the International Society of Refractive Surgery and the American Society of Cataract and Refractive Surgery.

 Dr. Stahl enjoys spending time with his wife, Dr. Erin Stahl, and his sons, Christian, Joshua, and Luke as well as playing golf and reading presidential biographies.

 Jason P. Brinton, MD specializes in refractive lens exchange and laser vision correction procedures to correct nearsightedness, farsightedness, astigmatism and presbyopia.
 He recently completed his fellowship in Cornea and Refractive Surgery under joint appointment with Durrie Vision and the University of Kansas / Department Chairman John E. Sutphin, Jr., MD.

 Dr. Brinton recipient of the Arnold P. Gold Humanism and Excellence in Teaching award, graduated from Harvard University and received his medical doctorate from the Harvard Medical School.
 During his medical training he served as President of the Harvard Chapter of the Massachusetts Medical Society and sat for one term on the governing board of the New England Journal of Medicine.
 He completed his transitional year internship at Intermountain Medical Center in Salt Lake City, UT and ophthalmology residency at the University of Iowa in Iowa City, IA.